Could probiotics help with sexual health?

 Whilst we wait eagerly for more research to be conducted in to the potential efficacy of individual probiotic strains for both treating and preventing STIs, it can’t hurt in the meantime for women to take common sense steps to simply maintaining a healthy vaginal microflora.
 After all it makes sense that having optimal levels of beneficial Lactobacilli in the vaginal tract should make it more difficult for any pathogenic bacteria, whether sexually transmitted, or otherwise, to take a ‘hold’ and over-grow.

-I recommend the following steps to maintaining a healthy vaginal microflora:
+You might consider the following steps for your patients or clients for maintaining a healthy vaginal microflora:

 • Switch from regular soaps and shower gels to products that are designed to respect the delicate pH balance of the ‘intimate’ area.
 Regular soaps and shower gels tend to create a more alkaline environment which favours the growth of pathogenic bacteria.